NeelContractor/supertalks-frontend/README.md

-# SuperTalks - Astrologer Frontend
+# SuperTalks - Astrologer Admin Frontend

 Astrologer-facing web app for the SuperTalks platform.
 Astrologers can register, manage their profile, answer client questions, and handle bookings.